zongqiooi/Filter/README.md

 ![image](https://user-images.githubusercontent.com/95561298/179400083-f7f1d4ec-ed9f-45ac-a5cb-cb58b8536a79.png)

 4) **Edges**: The edges function should take an image and highlight the edges between objects, according to the Sobel operator.
 Edges is represented by "-e".
-The edges of the image is as shown below.
+The edges of the image are detected by using Sobel Edge Detection algorithm and the filtered image is as shown below.

 ![image](https://user-images.githubusercontent.com/95561298/179400094-affb9d61-49cd-4220-b746-a2b66fe14608.png)